-Sooner or later, you’ll be starting at the blank page, and you’ll feel like your creative reservoir has run out (Hint: It never does).
+Sooner or later, you’ll be staring at a blank page, and you’ll feel like your creative reservoir has run out (Hint: It never does).
 Your internal resistance will be at its peak.
-You might have limiting thoughts around your writing skills.
-“You’re a cheat and were fooling people all this time?”, an inner voice might echo.
+You might have limiting thoughts about your writing skills.
+“You’re an imposter and were fooling people all this time,” an inner voice might echo.

-So to flex your writing exercises, the article covers a wealth of creative writing exercises.
+So to flex your writing muscles, this article covers a wealth of creative writing exercises.

 Ever wondered how you can practice your writing?

-Well, below exercises will help you refine your creative chops irrespective of whether you’re a non-fiction writer, fiction author, blogger, copywriter, or a content writer.
-These exercises will help get into writing again.
+Well, the exercises below will help you refine your creative chops, especially if you’re a fiction author.
+These exercises will help you get into writing again.
 So let’s get down to it and work out those writing muscles!

 Table of Contents